 As he let the hand go, every nerve resisted the truth.
 Blinking back his tears, he looked up at the heavens and let cry a lifetime of loss and losing.
 It was a cry called up from the depths of his soul and a cry for the past and a cry for the future.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Chuck MansonWrite a Review